YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 func make_thing( path ):
 	return _db.spawn( path )
 ```
 With this, we can get an instance of any Thing in our Database, from anywhere in the universe, as long as we know its path.
-Lets use this new tool to spawn the player and some other things into our map programatically.
+Lets use this new tool to spawn the player and some other things into our map programmatically.

 Why don't we just make the Database scene itself an AutoLoad?
 This was the original approach to this system.
 You can assign scenes as singletons in Godot, so in theory we could eliminate the RPG middleman here.
 The only problem with this is that if the Database scene is loaded as a singleton it will actually add that scene as a node in the tree, which means it will draw all the Things that are placed in that scene over the normal game.
 We don't need this mess, so we sidestep it by just instancing it and not adding it to the tree.
-Since we already require a global functions script for other uses, this is a small comprimise.
+Since we already require a global functions script for other uses, this is a small compromise.

 ### Spawn Points
 Go to the Map scene, and delete anything that's in the Map.
 We're going to have our Map script spawn and place our Things with functions.
 Add this function to the map script, above all other functions: